purej/purej-vminspect/README.md

   server.start();
 ```

-Optional properties might be set to configure some aspects:
+Optional properties might be set to configure some aspects (either as spring-environment properties or servlet-init-parameters):

 | Property | Default Value | Description |
 |----|----|----|